An Update on the LED Lights, Misting Unit, & Equipment inside my Orchidarium

 A number of readers had questions about how I monitor the growing conditions inside this Orchidarium and inside my other terrariums and what equipment I use to record this data, so I wrote this article about how I track temperature, humidity, and light conditions.

 LED Grow Lights for Orchids

-When I created this Orchidarium in the early spring of 2017, I purchased a Jungle Hobbies’ Advanced LED Lighting System to provide the lighting for this enclosure.
+When I built this Orchidarium in the early spring of 2017, I purchased a Jungle Hobbies’ Advanced LED Lighting System to provide the lighting for this enclosure.

 Jungle Hobbies Advanced LED Lighting System Problems

 One of the most irritating things about the set up of this Orchidarium, was the loud noise that this Orchidarium’s Jungle Hobbies Advanced LED Lighting System’s fan made.
 The average temperature of the room where this Orchidarium is housed is 19C (66F), which meant that the Jungle Hobbies Advanced LED Lighting System’s fan was in regular operation while these lights were turned on.
-My Jungle Hobbies’ light’s fan was activated at least every 20 minutes, sometimes every five minutes, to cool the lights during the wintertime and more often in summer.
-My Jungle Hobbies Advanced LED Lighting System’s fan was far noisier than the combined noise from all of the fans and equipment that’s housed inside all of my other terrariums put together!
+The Jungle Hobbies’ light’s fan was activated at least every 20 minutes, sometimes every five minutes, to cool the lights during the winter and more often in summer.
+The Jungle Hobbies Advanced LED Lighting System’s fan was far noisier than the combined noise from all of the fans that are housed inside all of my other terrariums put together!

 LED Lighting Schedule

 Since I set this Orchidarium up in the early part of 2017, this Orchidarium’s LED lights have turned on at 8.30am and turned off at 10pm.
 Some of my other terrariums have light schedules that change to give different lighting for different seasons, but this Orchidarium’s lighting schedule has remained the same all through the year.

 Accidentally Leaving the LED Lights Off